-FilmNorth’s Stories 55 program will offer two basic filmmaking courses for older adults in 2019: Introduction to Short-Form Narrative Filmmaking and Creating a Short Video Memoir.
-Each is designed for students with no prior filmmaking experience and will be offered twice.
+FilmNorth’s Stories 55 program offers two basic filmmaking courses for older adults in 2019: Introduction to Short-Form Narrative Filmmaking and Creating a Short Video Memoir.
+Each is designed for students with no prior filmmaking experience and scheduled twice between June and September.
 Participants have the opportunity to create short films of storytelling/poetry and memoir, with a public screening event following each class at FilmNorth’s state-of-the-art media arts center in the Creative Enterprise Zone in Saint Paul, MN.
-Classes begin in June.
-SEE THE 2019 SCHEDULE BELOW!
+See the schedule below.

 FilmNorth provides filmmaking equipment, sound equipment, classrooms, editing software, and high quality projection and sound – in a warmly visual and creative setting.
 FilmNorth is fully accessible with ample parking and is conveniently located off of I-94 between Saint Paul and Minneapolis with public transportation available nearby.
 This program is made possible through generous funding from Aroha Philanthropies as part of the Seeding Vitality Arts MN program.